Call for Participation

 Birds of a Feather (BoFs), provide an environment for colleagues with similar interests to meet for informal discussions.
 A/V equipment will not be provided for BoFs.

-BoF proposals are 1 page page maximum.
+BoF proposals are 2 pages page maximum.
 Accepted BoF abstracts will be included in the proceedings.
-BoFs will be provided a session of 45 minutes.
+BoFs will be provided a session of

 Demos showcase the relevance, potential, and innovation of a tool and allow time for discussion with its creator in the exhibition hall.
 Proposals include an abstract as well as power, A/V, and space needs.
 An abstract is included in the proceedings.